Red Youth Guards

-Red Youth Guards (붉은청년근위대) is North Korea's youth paramilitary organization.
+Red Youth Guards is North Korea's youth paramilitary organization.
 The Red Youth Guards' official anniversary is September 12, 1970.
 It was established under the direction of Kim Il Sung and acts as a student military organization targeting male and female students aged 14 to 16 at the time.

 History

 It was founded and established by taking advantage of the internal tensions caused by the Blue House raid and the abduction of the USS Pueblo in 1968.
 At that time, each social group in North Korea adopted a resolution and delivered it to Kim Il Sung, shouting the slogan, "Let's become a bodyguard and a union in carrying out the orders of the party and Kim Il-sung."
 Kim Il Sung, who received this resolution, ordered the formation of a student organization, the Red Youth Guard, in the form of accepting the resolutions of each organization in April 1969.